AG-WDS/MSQE/README.md

 # Dataset

-Note: <font color="red">The dataset and code are restricted to validation and comparative analysis.
-Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.</font>
+-The dataset and code are restricted to validation and comparative analysis.
+Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions

 The MSQE dataset is available at